 Students must successfully complete the compulsory/ core and operational courses in their respective program as well as demonstrate acceptable life skills such as punctuality, attendance and professional attitude.
 Students must demonstrate, to the satisfaction of the instructors, that they are safetyminded and capable operators on each of the pieces of equipment they were trained on.

-Students must pass all courses in their respective program in order to complete the program and be awarded the appropriate Aurora College Record of Achievement.
+Students must pass all courses in their respective program in order to complete the program.

 Heavy Equipment Operator

 Abridged Heavy Equipment Operator

 Introduction to Heavy Equipment Operator

 Compulsory/Core Courses

 All HEO students must successfully complete the following courses: